Gravity (character): Fear Itself

 When Steve Rogers requests that Prodigy create a new Initiative of volunteers to combat the growing fear within the nation, Gravity is among the former Initiative members who answer the call.
 Accompanied by Firestar, Gravity is appointed as co-team leader of one of the sections.
 His former Heavy Hitters teammate Hardball, recognised as a hero once again due to his role in Camp H.A.M.M.E.R.'s downfall, taunts Gravity for his lack of leadership skills.
 When Hardball causes an explosion during a battle with Juggernaut, who was transformed into Kuurth: Breaker of Stone, in Las Vegas, Nevada, Gravity confronts him, blaming him for his carelessness.
 Komodo and Firestar quickly break it up.
 They later battle Thor Girl, when she regains her designate powers.

-Spider-Island

-During the Spider-Island storyline, the Young Allies are seen defending New York.
-On the Hudson River bridge, Gravity fights against the Spider-King.
-Venom arrived and fought the Spider-King, spotting Gravity and threw him in the air.
-Spider-King approached him and threatened to kill him if he did not step aside.
-Gravity fell down on the spider-beast and knocked him out.
-Working with the other Avengers, they are able to save New York.
-Gravity was among the many heroes attacked by Carrion who posed as the Superior Spider-Man (Otto Octavius's mind in Spider-Man's body).

-Young Avengers

-Gravity was among the group of young heroes who arrived when the Young Avengers called "Avengers Assemble".
-They were nicknamed Thin Spandex Line.
-Together they battled Mother, a dangerous interdimensional parasite.

 Powers and abilities

 Greg Willis has the ability to control gravitons, allowing him to manipulate gravity in various ways.
 His powers enable him to alter the gravity of himself and nearby objects.
 By controlling his own gravity, Willis is able to fly and simulate superhuman strength.
 Additionally, he can attract or repel the weight of objects around him by manipulating gravitational forces.